Paper manager: Staffan Müller-Wille

 Tue 11am (weeks 5–8) |

-This paper surveys the history of science and technology from the early 19th century until the present day.
+This paper surveys the history of science and technology from the late 18th century until the present day.
 The sciences in this decisive epoch were made for a world increasingly dominated by trade and industrialising economies and punctuated by wars and revolutions at a global scale.
 New knowledges and technologies both in the natural and the human sciences, emerged and combined, extended their global reach through nation-building, colonial imperialism and decolonisation, and met criticism, challenge and resistance throughout their consolidation.
-Key institutions were established: teaching laboratories, research institutes, and professionally organised careers and qualifications.
+Key institutions were established: scientific associations, teaching laboratories, research institutes, and professionally organised careers and qualifications.
 Key technologies were developed to set standards and collate data about the natural and social world.
-This was also the epoch of grand visions of natural and social order and their secular meanings, whether in thermodynamics and electromagnetism, in engineering and industrial sciences, in astrophysics and cosmology, or in evolutionary theory and racial science.
+This was also the epoch of grand visions of the natural and social order and their secular meanings, whether in thermodynamics and electromagnetism, in engineering and industrial sciences, in astrophysics and cosmology, or in evolutionary theory and racial science.
 Changes in sciences and technology also sparked human imaginations, inspiring progressive dreams of solving global hunger or securing global communications, and fuelling nightmares of nuclear annihilation, racial conflict and catastrophic climate change.

 Aims and learning outcomes